Luengue-Luiana National Park: Ecology

 The majority of the park is open woodland.
 The predominant trees are species of Burkea, Baikiaea, Pterocarpus, and Erythrophleum in the southern portion of the park, and Erythrophleum, Burkea, Julbernardia, and Guibourtia in the northern areas of the park.
 The spacing of the trees varies considerably from place to place.
-The ground is covered with sparse grass, in part due to leached sandy soil which holds little water near the surface.
+The ground is covered with sparse grass, in part due to leached sandy soil, which holds little water near the surface.
 There are small areas of dense woodland in the north-central area of the park.

-Along the Cuando River are expanses of seasonally- and perennially-flooded grasslands 10-15 kilometers wide, and smaller areas along the park's other rivers.
+Along the Cuando River lie broad stretches of grasslands, 10–15 kilometers wide, that are seasonally or permanently flooded, with smaller flooded areas found along the park’s other rivers.
 Papyrus is predominant closest to the rivers and in deeper waters, with species of Phragmites and Miscanthus common in shallower water, upstream areas, and seasonally-dry areas.

 The park is home to a broad variety of wildlife, including large mammals like African bush elephant (Loxodonta africana), giraffe (Giraffa camelopardalis), black rhinoceros (Diceros bicornis), hippopotamus (Hippopotamus amphibius), common eland (Taurotragus oryx), plains zebra (Equus quagga), African buffalo (Syncerus caffer), sable antelope (Hippotragus niger), leopard (Panthera pardus), waterbuck (Kobus ellipsiprymnus), and impala (Aepyceros melampus).
 The park is home to many smaller mammals and birds, and the park's wetlands are home to migratory and resident water birds.

 Wildlife was diminished by poaching and over-hunting during the long Angolan Civil War.
 Wildlife has recovered somewhat since the end of the war, but poaching, bushmeat hunting, and land mines remain threats to its recovery.
 The park's many land mines kill and maim elephants, African buffalo, hippos, and other large animals.
 They also impede anti-poaching patrols and limit the park's potential to accommodate eco-tourism.
 In 2019, HALO Trust, an international NGO dedicated to removing land mines, estimated that 153 minefields remained in Luengue-Luiana and Longa-Mavinga national parks.
-In July 2019 the Angolan Government pledged $60 million to clear landmines in the region, which HALO and the government hope to complete by 2025.
+In July 2019, the Angolan Government pledged $60 million to clear landmines in the region, which HALO and the government hope to complete by 2025.